swidler/roam-python/README.md

 Input files:

-1. BAM file with the reads of an ancient genome, and the corresponding BAI file.
+1. BAM file with the reads of an ancient genome, and the corresponding BAI file
    Examples:
-   		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622
+   &emsp;Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622
-		SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 If there is no BAI file, it can be created using samtools: samtools index <file>.bam <file>.bam.bai
+   &emsp;SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940
+   If there is no BAI file, it can be created using samtools:

+   		samtools index <file>.bam <file>.bam.bai
    	(In later versions of samtools, don't specify output file name.)

    	To index all bam files in a directory, use the indexing script:

 		./create_bai.sh <directory>/*.bam

-3. Genome assembly sequence FASTA file (used only when creating a new CpG coordinates file). hg19.fa.gz can be downloaded from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/
+3. Genome assembly sequence FASTA file (used only when creating a new CpG coordinates file)
+   hg19.fa.gz can be downloaded from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/

 4. CpG coordinates
 	If you are using the Hg19 human genome version, a pickled object containing all CpG coordinates in the right format already exists.
 Download it from http://carmelab.huji.ac.il/data.html and unzip into the objects subdirectory of the script